Yesterday’s essay about the nineteen (19) women who’ve accused President Trump of sexual misbehavior can be summarized with the following:

 If 10% of the 19 accusers are lying, then 17 different women have been treated in sexually inappropriate ways by President Trump

 Beyond the very obvious, what does that last fact in the above list mean?
 Does it matter—or, In what way does it matter—that the highest elected official in our country has more allegations of sexual misbehavior than the number of games in an entire NFL regular season?

 Asked another way, Is character relevant to serving in public office?
-Because we all know Trump’s character is as black and dirty as mud—he’s a serial philanderer who has a demonstrated and repeated history of treating women like mud, and, at age 71, little of that is likely to change. ((And we’re just talking about his treatment of women here, not his demonstrated history of business misdealings, his equally demonstrated history of racial profiling, or the various other ways he’s demonstrated himself utterly incompetent for this position.))
+Because we all know Trump’s character is as black and dirty as mud—he’s a serial philanderer who has a demonstrated and repeated history of treating women like mud, and, at age 71, little of that is likely to change.
+And we’re just talking about his treatment of women here, not his demonstrated history of business misdealings, his equally demonstrated history of racial profiling, or the various other ways … Continue reading